mpattrick1/mpattrick1/README.md

 <h2>🎯 Currently Working On:</h2>

 - An automated drink dispenser project to develop practical embedded systems, CAD, and control system skills.
-- Improving Python for future signal processing and ESA data analysis on the BIOMASS satelite.
+- Improving Python for future signal processing (SAR) and ESA data analysis on the BIOMASS satelite.

 ---